giftyemefatechhub/sustainableproject/public/doc/python-venv.md

 A virtual environment in Python means you can install the tools and libraries needed within the projects files.

-The benefit is that you do not need to install these globally in your operatingsystem, you can install them specifically for each project without polluting your server with various installations.
+The benefit is that you do not need to install these globally in your operating system, you can install them specifically for each project without polluting your server with various installations.

 This article shows the basic approach when creating and working with a virtual environment and it assumes that you are working on a bash-terminal.